TUMFTM/REVOL-E-TION/README.md

 Some parameters in the scenario file reference to other files specified by file name, mostly for timeseries data.
 These are searched within the input directory specified.

-Furthermore, to describe the mapping of different timeframes defining behavior of CommoditySystems (see below), modification of the ```mapper_timeframe_example.py``` code file might be necessary to fit the scenario as this is not simply and flexibly done in parameter files.
+Furthermore, to describe the mapping of different timeframes defining behavior of Fleets (see below), modification of the ```mapper_timeframe_example.py``` code file might be necessary to fit the scenario as this is not simply and flexibly done in parameter files.
-The filename of the modified file has to be given in the scenario file under the key ```filename_mapper``` and the file has to be placed in the input directory specified in the settings file.
+The filename of the modified file has to be given in the scenario file under the key ```filename_mapper``` and the file has to be placed in the input directory specified in ```--inputdir```.

 Concerning computational effort, REVOL-E-TION relies heavily on single core computing power for each scenario and uses significant memory, especially in the 'go' strategy.
-To avoid memory limitations, it is advised to limit the number of parallel scenarios to be executed in the settings file depending on the hardware used.
+To avoid memory limitations, it is advised to limit the number of parallel scenarios to be executed using ```--n_processes``` depending on the available hardware.

 #### Common Problems & Troubleshooting
 | Error message                                                                                                                    | Cause                                                                                                             | Solution                                                                                                                                                                                                                                                                                                                                                                                                                                                  |